Basketball Player Who Called Jeremy Lin ‘Coronavirus' Identified

-The NBA G League has identified the basketball player who called Jeremy Lin “coronavirus.”
+The NBA G League has identified the basketball player who called Jeremy Lin “coronavirus," NBC News reports.

 After investigating the comment, the G League — the official minor league of the NBA — said the matter is being dealt with internally and with Lin’s support.